-However, Stash puts that investing power in your hands.
-It believes that since it’s your money, you should have control over what you invest in.
-You choose the different investments that make up your portfolio.
-This may seem daunting, especially for those who have never invested before, but the company gives you the necessary guidance to help you make the right decisions for you.
+Stash believes that since it’s your money, you should have control over what you invest in.
+This may seem daunting, especially for those who have never invested before, but the company offers the guidance you need as you venture into the world of investing.

 Beginner investors looking for a hands-on experience; Investors who care about what they invest in.

-Stash helps you start investing on your own, but at a higher management fee than other services.
+Stash helps you start investing on your own, but its ETF costs may run higher than other services.

 Pricing: How Much Does Stash Invest Cost?

-With a minimum balance of only $5, you can start investing with very little.
-The company's primary investments are in exchange-traded funds (ETFs).
-These are tradeable, inexpensive funds and are a popular way to invest.
-The annual fee of its ETFs range from 0.07% to 0.95%, with the average being 0.39%.
-When compared to the ETF fees of some other robo-advisors, which run from 0.10% to 0.25%, Stash’s fees are on the higher end.
+The company provides investment access to more than 3,000 ETFs and stocks.
+An ETF is a tradeable, inexpensive type of fund that's become an extremely popular way to invest.
+The annual expense ratios of Stash's various ETF options range from 0.07% to 0.95%, with the average being about 0.295%.
+When compared to the ETF fees of many robo-advisors, which run from 0.10% to 0.25%, Stash’s fees are on the higher end.

 Stash’s Investing Strategy

 When it comes to investing with Stash, you’re in control.
 The company's mantra is “invest in what you believe in.”
-With over 30 different ETFs to choose from, you have a range of options to find an investment fund that you care about.
+With more than 3,000 stocks and ETFs to choose from, you have a range of options to find an investment fund that you care about.
 There is no minimum to begin investing with Stash.

-The company primarily works through fractional shares, which allows for this low cost.
-This means buying a full share and splitting it up into smaller shares.
-If it splits up the ownership of a $100 share, you can own a portion of it for $5.
+The company primarily works through fractional shares, which allows for its low initial costs.
+This involves the app's buying a full share and splitting it up into smaller shares.
+So if it splits up the ownership of a $100 share, you can own a portion of it for any amount of money.
 Fractional shares allow you to invest in more and different funds, increasing your financial flexibility and portfolio diversification.
 It also smoothly transitions you into the investment world, rather than immediately jumping in and buying one high-priced share.

 Stash Invest offers a retirement account option, Stash Retire, which follows the same investment model as Stash Invest.
 In Stash Retire, you’ll be able to invest money in a tax-advantaged account, meaning you won’t need to pay taxes until you withdraw the money if it's a traditional IRA.
 (With a Roth IRA, you pay taxes up front, but no taxes on the earnings ever.)
-To avoid a penalty, though, you have to wait until you’re 59 ½ to withdraw.
+To avoid a penalty, though, you have to wait until you’re 59 ½ to touch the money.

 You’ll need to use both Stash Invest and Stash Retire if you want to invest with a brokerage and retirement account.

 The company creates a complete hands-on investing experience for the user.
-It gives investing recommendations and tips – you do the rest.
+It gives investing recommendations and tips, leaving you to do the rest.

-It offers over 30 different ETFs, which is more than many other robo-advisors.
+It offers more than 3,000 stocks and ETFs, which is more than many robo-advisors can provide.
 These ETFs are organized and renamed to better reflect their holdings.
 This renaming may help investors choose their investments and understand what they’re putting their money toward.